Feeding Your 1- to 3-Month-Old

 - is wetting and soiling diapers on a regular basis

 Your baby might not be eating enough if he or she doesn't appear satisfied, even after feeding, and cries constantly or is irritable.
-Call your baby's doctor if you notice any of these signs.
+Call your baby's doctor if you're concerned your baby is not getting enough to eat.

-Remember that after about a month, breastfed babies tend to have fewer bowel movements than they did before.
-When your baby is around 2 months old, he or she may not have a bowel movement after each feeding, or even every day.
-If your infant still hasn't had a bowel movement after 3 days, call your doctor.
+A few weeks after birth, breastfed babies tend to have fewer bowel movements than they did before.
+At around 2 months of age, your baby may not have a bowel movement after each feeding, or even every day.
+If your baby doesn't have a bowel movement after 3 days, call your doctor.

 During periods of rapid growth, you may notice that your little one wants to feed more often.
-This frequent nursing prompts the mother's body to increase her milk supply, and in a couple of days, supply and demand will get into balance.
+This frequent nursing sends a signal to make more milk.
+Within a couple of days, supply and demand will get into balance.

-Exclusively breastfed infants should get vitamin D supplements within the first few days of life, but additional supplements, water, juice, and solid foods aren't usually necessary.
+Exclusively breastfed infants should get vitamin D supplements within the first few days of life.
+Other supplements, water, juice, and solid foods aren't usually necessary.

 Formula Feeding: How Much and How Often?

-Babies digest formula more slowly, so if you're bottle-feeding, your baby may have fewer feedings than a breastfed infant.
+Babies digest formula more slowly than breast milk, so if you're bottle-feeding, your baby may have fewer feedings than a breastfed infant.

-As your baby grows, he or she will be able to eat more and may go for longer stretches between feedings.
+As your baby grows, he or she can eat more at each feeding and may go for longer stretches between feedings.
 You'll also notice that your baby is starting to sleep longer at night.

 During the second month, infants may take about 4 or 5 ounces at each feeding.
-By the end of 3 months, your baby will probably need an additional ounce at each feeding.
+By the end of 3 months, your baby may need an additional ounce at each feeding.

-One note about formula feeding: It's easier to overfeed when using formula because it takes less effort to drink from a bottle than from a breast.
-So make sure that the hole on the bottle's nipple is the right size.
+It's easy to overfeed a baby when using a bottle because it easier to drink from a bottle than from a breast.
+Make sure that the hole on the bottle's nipple is the right size.
 The liquid should drip slowly from the hole and not pour out.
-Also, resist the urge to finish feeding the bottle when your baby shows those signs of being full.
+Also, resist the urge to finish the bottle when your baby shows signs of being full.

-Never prop a bottle prop.
+Never prop a bottle.
 Propping a bottle might cause choking and it increases the chances of getting ear infections and tooth decay.

-Many infants "spit up" small amounts after eating or during burping.
-Over time, this will happen less often, and be nearly gone by about 10 months.
+It's normal for infants to "spit up" after eating or during burping.
 Spitting up a small amount — less than 1 ounce (30 ml) — shouldn't be a concern as long as it happens within an hour of feeding and doesn't bother your baby.

 You can reduce spitting up in these early months by: